miikasda/harbour-skruuvi/README.md

 ## Supported architectures and SFOS versions

-Skruuvi supports the aarch64 architecture and OS versions starting from 4.5.
+Skruuvi supports the aarch64 and armv7hl architectures.
+OS versions are supported starting from 4.5.
 To add support for other architectures, I require physical devices to ensure that all Bluetooth connections work properly.

 If you are aware that Skruuvi works on other architectures or older SFOS versions, please let me know.